 ABOUT

-as a writer he creates content for a diverse range of music and arts events – including program notes, brochures, education kits, grant applications, biographies, reviews and articles.
+As a writer he creates content for a diverse range of music and arts events – including program notes, brochures, education kits, grant applications, biographies, reviews and articles.

 COMPOSITION